dav1dc-pcf/vz-metrics-adapter/README.md

 Configuration is relatively straight forward using contsants and variables at the top of `index.py`

-The Notices thresholds for information/warning/danger can be modified by tweaking the following constants:
+The **Notice** thresholds for information/warning/danger graph decorations can be modified by tweaking the following constants:

 ```
 # Constants for warning checks